jacobmillsfl/EclecticPickup/README.md

-# TAF2.0
+# Eclectic Pickup
 A new and improved web application for music and artist management.
+This repo was initially cloned from the TAF2.0 repo and customized for a new artist.
+There may be remnants of the original TAF project, which should be removed over time.

 ## Tech Stack
 - Frontend: ReactJS + TypeScript